Ronald Acuña Jr. Player Props: Braves vs. Guardians

 Guardians Pitching Rankings

-- Guardians pitchers combine to allow 81 home runs (one per game), the second-fewest in the league.

-- The Guardians will send Williams (0-0) out to make his third start of the season.

-- His last time out was on Wednesday against the Kansas City Royals, when the righty threw seven scoreless innings while allowing only one hit.
+- His most recent time out came on Thursday against the Kansas City Royals, when the righty threw six scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.